junxit/us-congress-bills-110/bill.md

 ## § 4.
 Law enforcement response to mentally ill offenders improvement grants

-- **(a)** *In general* Part HH of title I of the Omnibus Crime Control and Safe Streets Act of 1968 is amended by adding at the end the following new section:
+- **(a)** *In general* Part HH of title I of the Omnibus Crime Control and Safe Streets Act of 1968 is further amended by adding at the end the following new section:
   > ## § 2992.
 Law enforcement response to mentally ill offenders improvement grants
   >
   > - **(a)** *Authorization* The Attorney General is authorized to make grants to States, units of local government, Indian tribes, and tribal organizations for the following purposes: